Hispanophone: Judeo-Spanish (Ladino)

 Following the Spanish Inquisition in 1492, Sephardic Jews who were expelled from Spain brought their language to their new lands.
 This language is now known as Judeo Spanish or Ladino, and retains many unique grammatical structures from Old Castilian, in addition to other older Iberian languages such as Old Catalan, Galician, Asturleonese, Old Aragonese, and Mozarabic.
 The language is traditionally written in Hebrew script (using Rashi script), however has in modern times often been written with the Latin script.

-The vast majority of speakers lived in the Ottoman Empire (specifically Anatolia and the Levant), Morocco, and the Balkans, with a minority in Italy, Greece, Brazil, and other locations along the Mediterranean Sea.
+The vast majority of Ladino speakers lived in the Ottoman Empire (specifically Anatolia and the Levant), Morocco, and the Balkans, with a minority in Italy, Greece, Brazil, and other locations along the Mediterranean Sea.
 In 2017, the language was officially recognised as a dialect of Spanish by the Royal Spanish Academy.
 As of 2018, Ethnologue estimated around 51,000 people to speak the language natively.
 Ethnologue has categorised the language as endangered.